Las Vegas: Development

-Also located nearby is the Las Vegas North Premium Outlets.
+Also nearby is the Las Vegas North Premium Outlets.
 With a second expansion, completed in May 2015, the mall currently offers 175 stores.

 City offices moved to a new Las Vegas City Hall in February 2013 on downtown's Main Street.
-The former City Hall building is now occupied by the corporate headquarters for the major online retailer, Zappos.com, which opened downtown in 2013.
+The former city hall building is now occupied by the corporate headquarters for the online retailer Zappos.com, which opened downtown in 2013.
 Zappos CEO Tony Hsieh took an interest in the urban area and contributed $350 million toward a revitalization effort called the Downtown Project.
 Projects funded include Las Vegas's first independent bookstore, The Writer's Block.

 Other industries

 A number of new industries have moved to Las Vegas in recent decades.
-Online shoe retailer Zappos.com (now an Amazon subsidiary) was founded in San Francisco but by 2013 had moved its headquarters to downtown Las Vegas.
+Zappos.com (now an Amazon subsidiary) was founded in San Francisco but by 2013 had moved its headquarters to downtown Las Vegas.
 Allegiant Air, a low-cost air carrier, launched in 1997 with its first hub at Harry Reid International Airport and headquarters in nearby Summerlin.

-Planet 13 Holdings, a cannabis company, have opened the world's largest cannabis dispensary in Las Vegas at 112,000 sqft.
+Planet 13 Holdings, a cannabis company, opened the world's largest cannabis dispensary in Las Vegas at 112,000 sqft.

-Impact of growth on water supply
+Effects of growth on water supply

 A growing population means the Las Vegas Valley used 1.2 e9USgal more water in 2014 than in 2011.
-Although water conservation efforts implemented in the wake of a 2002 drought have had some success, local water consumption remains 30 percent more than in Los Angeles, and over three times that of San Francisco metropolitan area residents.
+Although water conservation efforts implemented in the wake of a 2002 drought have had some success, local water consumption remains 30 percent greater than in Los Angeles, and over three times that of San Francisco metropolitan area residents.
 The Southern Nevada Water Authority is building a $1.4 billion tunnel and pumping station to bring water from Lake Mead, has purchased water rights throughout Nevada, and has planned a controversial $3.2 billion pipeline across half the state.
 By law, the Las Vegas Water Service District "may deny any request for a water commitment or request for a water connection if the District has an inadequate supply of water."
-However, limiting growth on the basis of an inadequate water supply has been unpopular with the casino and building industries.
+But limiting growth on the basis of an inadequate water supply has been unpopular with the casino and building industries.